go-aah/docs/auth-schemes/oauth2.md

 ## `state` Parameter

-OAuth2 authorization protocols provides `state` parameter.
-During an authentication, aah sends `state` parameter in the authorization request and then OAuth2 authorization server would return this parameter value as-is in the response while redirecting to caller application.
+OAuth2 authorization protocols provide `state` parameter.
+During authentication, aah sends `state` parameter in the authorization request and then OAuth2 authorization server returns this parameter value as-is in response to caller application redirect.

 The state parameter is used to protect against [XSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) (aka CSRF, or sea surf).